cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 scalar addition, depending on types of the operands.)
 For any element `A`, `ScalarMult(A, p) = I`.
 We denote `B` as a fixed generator of the group.
 Scalar base multiplication is equivalent to the repeated application of the group operation `B` with itself `r-1` times, this is denoted as `ScalarBaseMult(r)`.
 The set of scalars corresponds to `GF(p)`, which we refer to as the scalar field.
+It is assumed that group element addition, negation, and equality comparisons can be efficiently computed for arbitrary group elements.

 This document uses types `Element` and `Scalar` to denote elements of the group `G` and its set of scalars, respectively.
 We denote Scalar(x) as the conversion of integer input `x` to the corresponding Scalar value with the same numeric value.
 For example, Scalar(1) yields a Scalar representing the value 1.
-We denote equality comparison as `==` and assignment of values by `=`.
-Finally, it is assumed that group element addition, negation, and equality comparisons can be efficiently computed for arbitrary group elements.
+Moreover, we use the type `NonZeroScalar` to denote a `Scalar` value that is not equal to zero, i.e., Scalar(0).
+We denote equality comparison of these types as `==` and assignment of values by `=`.

 We now detail a number of member functions that can be invoked on `G`.